Wondering… Why Do Service Dogs Wear Googles?

 - UV 400 – All lenses are rated UV400, blocking 99.9% of UVA and UVB rays

 - Water Friendly – Built for use in water.
 The goggles allow water in and out easily.
 You can hand wash them and hang to dry

 - Check out Rex Specs for the best dog goggles in the world

 Why do service dogs wear goggles?
 Service dogs wear goggles for the same reasons that people wear goggles or sunglasses, to protect the eyes.

 Eyes are precious, sensitive, and irreplaceable.
-Service dogs are often working full-time, and spend a lot of time in the outdoors, many times when it’s constantly bright.
+Service dogs are often working full-time, and spend a lot of time outdoors, many times when it’s constantly bright.